 If you have kids, like me, you probably have lots of sports equipment in your home.
-You also probably have lots of small sports items that fill up nearby bins or baskets too.
-This post talks about how to organize small sports equipment to help you and your kids stay organized and reduce stress in your home.
+You also probably have lots of small sports equipment.
+This post will talk about organizing small sports equipment by using a variety of organizing products.
 You know the items I’m talking about – the knee pads, the uniforms, the shirts, and pants.
 Items specifically for sports, balls, baseball gloves, shin guards, baseball bats, cleats, helmets, etc… Having to find them in your home can be a challenge, especially if they are in a large pile of stuff.

 Here are some items I found that will help you and your kids with organizing small sports equipment.